jcheminform/covid-editorial/editorial.md

 (authors in alphabetical order of their surnames)

-Rajarshi Guha, 0000-0001-7403-8819, **Affiliation** <br />
+Rajarshi Guha, 0000-0001-7403-8819, Vertex Pharmaceuticals, Boston, MA 02210<br />
 Egon Willighagen, 0000-0001-7542-0286, Dept of Bioinformatics - BiGCaT, NUTRIM, Maastricht University

-The COVID-19 pandemic has resulted in a spur of research.
-As if everyone like to contribute to a solution from their area of expertise.
-It also led to new publications in the area of cheminformatics.
+The COVID-19 pandemic has led to a spike in research output surrounding various aspects of the pandemic, ranging in scale from the molecular to the population level.
+Unsurprisingly, there has been a number of preprints in the field of cheminformatics that attempt to address questions surrounding the disease.
 For example, a series of virtual screening publications have proposed potentially interesting candidates.
-Indeed, open source and open data has lowered the cost of running cheminformatics experiments.
-During a recent telon with our Editorial Board the question came up if we wanted to have thematic series in the [Journal of Cheminformatics](https://jcheminf.biomedcentral.com/) on COVID19.
-We decided not.
+Indeed, Open Source and Open Data has lowered the cost of running cheminformatics experiments.
+During a recent conversation with our Editorial Board we discussed the possibility of a thematic issue in the [Journal of Cheminformatics](https://jcheminf.biomedcentral.com/) on COVID19.
+We decided not to pursue such an effort.

-This editorial outlines what we think the cheminformatics could do to easy the *second wave* but in particular what it should do to be prepared for the next pandemic.
+This editorial outlines what we believe cheminformatics could contribute to studies of pandemic diseases.
 We first identify the major research questions around the COVID-19 pandemic where cheminformatics can contribute.
-Second, we identify how the field of cheminformatics should continue to become more open to be more prepared for the next viral outbreak, hoping we can prevent it from becoming a pandemic.
+Second, we identify how the field of cheminformatics should continue to become more open to be more prepared for the next viral outbreak, hoping we can contribute to mitigation efforts to prevent it from becoming a pandemic.

 ## How does cheminformatics contribute to virus research